sleak-lbl/weekly-emails/items/manatrain.md

-### Learn to Use MANA Transparent Checkpointing Tool on May 7
+### Learn to Use MANA Transparent Checkpointing Tool this Friday

-NERSC will host an online, hands-on user training on [MANA](https://github.com/mpickpt/mana), a transparent checkpointing tool, on Friday, May 7, 2021 from 10-11:30 am (Pacific).
+NERSC will host an online, hands-on user training on [MANA](https://github.com/mpickpt/mana), a transparent checkpointing tool, this Friday, May 7, 2021 from 10-11:30 am (Pacific).
 MANA is an MPI-Agnostic, Network-Agnostic transparent checkpointing tool, **requiring no modifications to user codes.** Benefits of using MANA include the capability of running a job of any length on Cori with